DAXGRID/open-ftth-overview/Route Network Editing Details/README.md

 }
 ```

-Events belonging to the second first split command (that split segment S11, that was creates as part of the split command above):
+Events belonging to the second first split command (that split segment S11, that was created as part of the split command above):

 ```yaml
 {